sophiekoonin/localghost/content/posts/2021-06-05-semantic-html/index.md

-+++
+---
-date = 2021-06-06
+date: 2021-06-06
-summary = "Whether you write plain old HTML, HTML templating or JSX, are you using the right HTML tags?
-A guide to semantic HTML: what it is, why it's so important, and how to use it" tags = ["html", "accessibility"] title = "The right tag for the job: why you should use semantic HTML"
+summary: "Whether you write plain old HTML, HTML templating or JSX, are you using the right HTML tags?
+A guide to semantic HTML: what it is, why it's so important, and how to use it"

-+++
+tags:
+- "html"
+- "accessibility"
+title: "The right tag for the job: why you should use semantic HTML"
+---

 I've come across a lot of websites in my career (and in daily browsing) that are straight-up inaccessible.
 If you've ever worked on a project that is riddled with accessibility issues, you'll know that fixing these problems is a mammoth task - it needs _time_, it needs _people_, it needs *prioritisation*... it costs money, basically.
 As I mentioned in my blog post [7 myths designers and developers believe about web accessibility](https://localghost.dev/2020/10/7-myths-designers-and-developers-believe-about-web-accessibility/), retrofitting accessibility is *hard*.